How Do the New LiveWire S2 Models Alpinista & Mulholland Ride?

 • Final Drive Ratio: 3.8:1 for Del Mar, 3.5:1 for Mulholland and Alpinista

-• Chassis: Aluminum structure where the battery and motor take on a load-bearing role
+• Chassis: Aluminum structure with battery and motor as load-bearing components

-• Suspension: Showa cartridge fork (43 mm), Showa free piston shock, fully adjustable
+• Suspension: Showa cartridge fork (43 mm), Showa free piston rear shock, fully adjustable

 • Brakes: Front 320 mm single disc with four-piston monoblock, rear 260 mm disc

-• Assist Systems: Cornering ABS (C-ABS), Traction Control (C-TCS), Drag-Torque Slip Control System (DSCS)
+• Assistance Systems: Cornering ABS (C-ABS), traction control (C-TCS), drag torque slip control (DSCS)

 • Display: 4-inch round TFT, smartphone connectivity, navigation, music, phone